 Ashley joined Watsi on July 10th, 2014.
 Seven years ago, Ashley joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ashley's most recent donation traveled 8,500 miles to support Joseph, a two-year-old boy from Kenya, to fund orchidopexy surgery.
+Ashley's most recent donation traveled 8,700 miles to support Furaha, a 4-year-old from Tanzania, to fund knee surgery to be able to run and play.

 Joseph is a two-year-old boy and the youngest child in a family of four children.
 The family lives in a small timber house and his father sells vegetables to provide for the family.
 His mother often does laundry work for their neighbors, however, sometimes work is difficult to find and she works on neighbors' farms to supplement the family's income.
 Joseph was diagnosed with cryptorchidism, a condition in which one or both of the testicles remains undescended after birth.
 If not treated, Joseph will have an increased risk of developing hernias, testicular cancer, and fertility problems in the future.
 Fortunately, Joseph will be receiving assistance from our medical partner, African Mission Healthcare (AMH).
 He is scheduled to undergo corrective surgery on July 5th and now, AMH is requesting $569 to cover the total cost of his procedure and care.
 Joseph’s father shared, “since we visited the last facility, I have never had peace in my heart after the doctor told us what will happen if the testes did not descend and he was not treated.
 Now, I’m more troubled that I cannot do anything for his surgery as we cannot raise any amount close to what is required.
 I really need support for my child's surgery."